awsdocs/amazon-s3-userguide/doc_source/bucket-encryption.md

 + If specifying your own KMS key, you should use a fully qualified KMS key key ARN\.
 When using a KMS key alias, be aware that AWS KMS will resolve the key within the requester’s account\.
 This can result in data encrypted with a KMS key that belongs to the requester, and not the bucket administrator\.
 + You must specify a key that you \(the requester\) have been granted `Encrypt` permission to\.
 For more information, see [Allows key users to use a KMS key for cryptographic operations](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-users-crypto) in the *AWS Key Management Service Developer Guide*\.

-For more information about when to use customer managed keys and the AWS managed KMS keys, see [Should I use an AWS managed key or a customer managed key key to encrypt my objects on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/s3-object-encrpytion-keys/)
+For more information about when to use customer managed keys and the AWS managed KMS keys, see [Should I use an AWS managed key or a customer managed KMS key to encrypt my objects on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/s3-object-encryption-keys/)

 ## Using default encryption with replication<a name="bucket-encryption-replication"></a>